Arash217/project-3-1819/README.md

 - Tags can be deleted by either:
 - Clicking on the delete icon of the tag
 - Or by entering backspace in the input field if the input field is empty.
 Delete by backspace is forgiving, meaning that you should enter backspace twice in order to delete a tag.
 This is done in order to prevent mistakes.
 - Tags can be updated by clicking on a tag to change the value.
-Saving the value is done by pressing the enter key.
-An undo button will be added in the edit mode to restore the original value.
+Saving the value is done by entering the enter key.
+An undo button will be added when clicked on a tag to restore the original value.
 - Light and dark theme to lessen the strain on the user's eyes.